 1. Determine the Supply Gas Requirements

-The unit's direct gas nameplate states the requirements for the gas being supplied to the unit.
-The direct gas nameplate is located on the outside of the unit on the control center side.
+The unit's indirect gas nameplate states the requirements for the gas being supplied to the unit.
+The indirect gas nameplate is located on the outside of the unit on the control center side.